andrey-usa/LocalSearch/README.md

 After launch navigate to http://localhost:8000/ in the browser.

-You can assign DIRECTORY in extension.server.py with the new directory name if you need to change the dataset.
-Default value is ```DIRECTORY = 'bbcnews'```
+You can replace value of ```DIRECTORY``` variable in extension.server.py with the new directory name if you need to change the dataset.
+Default value is ```'bbcnews'```.
+Directory should contain .txt files.

 ## Contact

-If you have any questions, comments, or concerns, feel free to reach out to us by raising an issue in the GitHub repository.
+If you have any questions, comments, or concerns, feel free to reach out to me by raising an issue in the GitHub repository.